PostgreSQL Database Management and Usage

 your_username

-with your database username,your_database
+with your database username andyour_database

-Connecting with the pgAdmin Graphical Tool
+Connecting with pgAdmin GUI

 - Launch pgAdmin.

-- Create a New Server Connection: Click
+- Create a new server connection: Click

 Add New Server

-. - Enter Connection Details:
+. - Enter connection details:

-- General tab: Enter a connection name (e.g.,
+- General: Enter a connection name (e.g.,

 ServBay PostgreSQL

-). - Connection tab:
+). - Connection:

 - Hostname/address: